 The University scored highly for the citing of its academic research on a global scale and for its international outlook and mix.

 In commenting on the University's success, Professor Quintin McKellar, Vice-Chancellor, University of Hertfordshire, said: "We are delighted to have been placed highly in the THE 100 under 50 ranking.
 I am particularly proud since this reflects the global successes of our graduates and the impact of our research.
 It is a testament to the dedication and energy of all staff at the University."

 Top nine in UK

-Out of the fourteen UK institutions that are mentioned in the rankings, Hertfordshire ranks in the top nine.
+Out of the fourteen UK institutions that are mentioned in the rankings, Hertfordshire ranks ninth.

 The 2015 Times Higher Education 100 under 50 is part of the Times Higher Education World University Rankings portfolio which is an annual ranking for universities across the globe.
 For the full 100 under 50 results, please visit